Breaking News

 The sailing trips may be the highlight for the young people but the real focus of the project is the life-skills they must acquire to get to that point.
 It is these life-skills that are so important in broadening the opportunities of these young people as they move forward in life.

 Since then, the project has gone from strength to strength.
-The charity’s has custody of Lively Lady and the team are eager to get going on a new project to sail Lively Lady around the world again.
+The charity’s has custody of Lively Lady and the team are eager to get going on a new project to sail Lively Lady to new regions.

-Lively Lady has now undergone a full refurbishment and is now back in Port Solent.
-July 2018 celebrated Sir Alecs 50th Anniversary of his epic circumnavigation and Around and Arounds 10th, so we’re very glad to have her back in the water where she belongs.
+Lively Lady had undergone a full refurbishment in 2018, and was used to celebrated Sir Alec’s 50th Anniversary of his epic circumnavigation and Around and Arounds 10th.

 If you would like to be involved or support Lively Lady see please contact us or donate to us